mooneecrystal/Ecommerce_Pipeline/SETUP.md

 }

 ## Snowflake setup
-- You need to create your Snowflake account and add these information to .env.
+- You need to create your Snowflake account and add these information to your **.env** file.
 The code below is just for example, update it to your correct account.
 ```
 SNOWFLAKE_ACCOUNT=HXWHSMH-EH06866 -- Update this
 SNOWFLAKE_USER=ImaginysLight -- Update this
 SNOWFLAKE_PASSWORD=password -- Update this
-SNOWFLAKE_ROLE=DATA_ENGINEER
+SNOWFLAKE_ROLE=DATA_ENGINEER -- Keep this
-SNOWFLAKE_WAREHOUSE=DEMO_WH
+SNOWFLAKE_WAREHOUSE=DEMO_WH -- Keep this
 ```

-- Folder "snowflake_init_scripts" contains sql scripts that need to run directly on Snowflake website.
+- Folder **snowflake_init_scripts** contains sql scripts that need to run directly on Snowflake website.
 - Run **snowflake_init_scripts/warehouse_init.sql** then **snowflake_init_scripts/bronze_init.sql** to create a DEMO_WH and DEMO_DE_PROJECT_DB with all schema and table for Bronze layer.
 - Remember to change the last line in **snowflake_init_scripts/warehouse_init.sql** to your user name
 ```